 In the case Cimino v.
-Zoning Board of Appeals of the Town of Woodbridge, Christine Cimino purchased a 5-acre parcel of undeveloped land in an area where a lot was required to have 2 acres of contiguous non-wetland a specific setback requirement in order to get a building permit.
+Zoning Board of Appeals of the Town of Woodbridge, Christine Cimino purchased a 5-acre parcel of undeveloped land in an area where a lot was required to have 2 acres of contiguous non-wetland as a specific setback requirement in order to get a building permit.

 More than 20 years prior to Cimino’s purchase of the property, a prior owner had applied on three separate occasions for the parcel to be zoned a buildable lot.
 While the surrounding land was subdivided into buildable lots, the inland wetlands agency denied each of the prior owner’s applications to approve this particular parcel.
-The rest of the parcels became numbered lots, while the remaining parcel was labeled "Remaining Land of ____, Trustee."
+The rest of the parcels became numbered lots, while the remaining parcel was labeled "Remaining Land of __________, Trustee."
 It was transferred along with a neighboring lot until purchased from the owner of the neighboring lot by Cimino.